Publications

 }

-- From theory to simulation: Developed and extended a C++ simulation framework to model thousands of interacting particles undergoing Brownian motion, governed by stochastic (random) differential equations derived from the Langevin equation.
+- Simulation framework: developed and extended a C++ code for thousands of interacting particles governed by stochastic differential equations derived from Langevin dynamics.

-- Sticky rods and spheres: Investigated both spherical and rod-shaped (spherocylindrical) colloids, examining how their shape, density, and stickiness influence the formation of extended, percolating networks.
+- Sticky spheres and rods: studied how shape, density, and attraction strength affect clustering and the formation of percolating networks.

-- Validation and comparison: Reproduced well-known results for sticky spheres, then successfully extended them to sticky rods.
-The simulation results were compared with experimental data on EuO-based nanorod gels grown in the lab.
+- Validation and comparison: reproduced benchmark results for sticky spheres, extended the approach to sticky rods, and compared simulations with experimental data on EuO-based nanorod gels.

 Why It Matters